mgunyho/tere/README.md

 shell's `rc` file, but you can sometimes manually override that option when running `tere`.

-## Prior art
+## Similar projects

 The idea of `tere` is by no means unique.
 There are actually quite a few CLI applications that attempt to make folder navigation faster.
-Below is a listing of such programs.
+Below is a non-exhaustive list of such programs.
 The purpose of this section is to justify the existence of `tere` by showing how it is different from all these applications in subtle but important ways.

 If there is a program that should be mentioned here, feel free to open an issue or pull request about it!